Powered by IGDB•Privacy•Terms

 For most strategy fans with limited time, Civilization VII is worth it at full price.
 It delivers deep, replayable campaigns where your decisions steadily reshape a living map, all at a pace you can fully control.
 The game asks mainly for mental energy and a willingness to learn a fairly dense ruleset over your first 10–15 hours.
 Runs are long, and it’s easy to play “just one more turn” far past bedtime, so it suits players who can carve out regular 60–90 minute sessions.
 In return, you get the satisfaction of guiding a civilization across three historical Ages, surviving crises, and winning in different ways—science, culture, conquest, or wealth.
 The art and music are excellent, and a light meta-progression system gives extra goals without demanding MMO-level grind.
 If you prefer fast action, strong character-driven stories, or short self-contained experiences, you may want to wait for a sale or skip it.
 But if the idea of thoughtful empire-building sounds appealing, this is a rich, polished package that can easily anchor a month or more of your gaming time.

-When is Sid Meier's Civilization VII at its best?
+Sid Meier's Civilization VII cover art

 What is Sid Meier's Civilization VII like?